hashicorp/terraform-provider-google/.teamcity/USE_CONFIG_WITH_TEAMCITY.md

 * [Editing configuration files](#editing-configuration-files)
 * [Pushing configuration changes to TeamCity](#pushing-configuration-changes-to-teamcity)

+## Permissions

+Actions in this file require Project Administrator permissions - ask for these if you are unsure if you have them.

 ## Using configuration files for the first time in a project